antonioan/repeat-free-py/README.md

 * [Professor **Eitan Yaakobi**](http://www.cs.technion.ac.il/people/yaakobi/)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an *issue* for discussion first.

+Make sure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details